 About the Author

-John P. Wihbey is Associate Professor of Media and Technology in the College of Arts, Media, and Design at Northeastern University, a faculty researcher at the Ethics Institute, a founder of Internet Democracy Initiative, and the longtime graduate director for the School of Journalism.
-He is the author of The Social Fact (MIT Press) and has served as a research consultant to numerous organizations, including Twitter, the MacArthur Foundation, and the Knight Foundation.
+John P. Wihbey is Associate Professor of Media Innovation at Northeastern University, where he cofounded the Institute for Information, Internet & Democracy and directs the AI-Media Strategies Lab.
+He is the author of The Social Fact (MIT Press) and has served as a research consultant to social media companies, foundations, and government.

 Suggested Age: 22 Years and Up